AI-ffinity/nmr_tutorials/Input_peak_lists_for_4D-GraFID/peak_list_full_format_guide.md

 ### Backbone assignments

->  ![Warning]
+> **Warning:** Differentiation between backbone and side chain peaks in the **3D** experiments is currently not supported by 4D-GraFID; please, remove any known sidechain peaks from the peak lists.
->  Differentiation between backbone and side chain peaks in the **3D** experiments is currently not supported by 4D-GraFID; please, remove any known sidechain peaks from the peak lists.
+{: .admonition .warning}